samsamchi/LCCV/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+I also used this lecture material to learn some concepts of the Angular framework.
+Here is the link: (https://jacksongomesbr.gitbooks.io/desenvolvimento-web-front-end-com-angular/content/).